Contemporary Studies Program honours requirement and honours application process

 • forward the form to the Dal Registrar’s office (ro.records@dal.ca)

-If you are planning to write your honours thesis in CSP, once your honours application is approved, please contact the CSP Director, Dr. Stephen Boos (stephen.boos@ukings.ca) for permission to register in both parts of the Honours Thesis Seminar (CTMP 0456.00 and CTMP 4456.03).
+If you are planning to write your honours thesis in CSP, once your honours application is approved, please contact the CSP Director, Dr. Stephen Boos (stephen.boos@ukings.ca), for permission to register in both parts of the Honours Thesis Seminar (CTMP 0456.00 and CTMP 4456.03).
 If you would like to register in the Honours Thesis Seminar prior to having your form approved by both departments, you should email Dr. Boos and request a waiver of this requirement.

-Your approved honours application must be submitted to the Registrar’s Office by September 16.
+Your approved honours application must be submitted to the Registrar’s Office by September 19.

 Honours Thesis Seminar (CTMP 0456.00 and CTMP 4456.03)

 Students who are fulfilling their honours requirement in CSP must take both parts of the honours thesis seminar.
-The seminar will be offered primarily in person, and the course content will be posted on Brightspace.
+The seminar will be offered in person, and the course content will be posted on Brightspace.[2]
 Please note that the second half of the Honours Thesis Seminar, CTMP 4456.03, will be activated in the Winter term and the content migrated from CTMP 0456.00.
-Registered students who later decide not to write the thesis must withdraw from CTMP 0456.00 and CTMP 4456.03 by November 1.
+Registered students who later decide not to write the thesis must withdraw from CTMP 0456.00 and CTMP 4456.03 by November 2.

-CTMP 0456.00 will consist of FIVE meetings, which will take place on the following days: September 20, September 27, October 11, November 1, and November 22.
+CTMP 0456.00 will consist of FIVE meetings, which will take place on the following days: September 12, September 26, October 10, November 7, and November 21.
 Attendance at the meetings is mandatory.

-September 20, 11:30 – 1:00 p.m.
+September 12, 11:30 – 1:00 p.m.
 Archibald Room

 • requirements for fulfilling the honours credit in Contemporary Studies